 Tiny House Cost of Living is Cheaper

-Building a tiny house can cost anywhere between $10,000 to $180,000, depending on how luxurious it’s built and how many hiccups happen along the way.
-However, the average tiny home homeowner spends around $30,000 to $75,000.
+Building a tiny house can cost anywhere between $10,000 to $180,000, depending on how luxurious it’s built and if any changes happen along the way.
+However, the average tiny home homeowner budgets around $30,000 to $75,000.
 Once it’s done, you get all the same benefits having paid off a regular home, but with fewer and less expensive bills.